mxxii/yet-another-typescript-package-template/README.md

 Codecov seems to be the most practical one. <https://about.codecov.io/for/open-source/>

 <https://github.com/bcoe/c8> is used for coverage reports generation with AVA and Mocha.
 More on c8: <https://medium.com/the-node-js-collection/rethinking-javascript-test-coverage-5726fb272949>.
-Jest comes bundled with something on it's own.

 ## Dependencies